 Given this experience, I have learned that every person learns differently and have become adept in working with each of my students to identify and utilize the methods through which they individually learn the best.
 I am happy to take a traditional, academic approach to instruction, using theory and principles when a student feels most comfortable with these methods, or to translate theoretical principles into real-life examples to make problem-solving more realistic and applicable for “hands-on” learners.
 I can help students learn not only the physical material they need to know, but also equally important skills, including personal confidence, time management, personal goal setting and accountability, and stress management.
 My goal is to make learning science and mathematics subjects accessible and enjoyable, so that my students are able to grow and progress academically, personally, and professionally.

-Brigham Young University - BS, Exercise Science
+Undergraduate Degree: Brigham Young University - Bachelor of Science, Exercise Science

 Anatomy & Physiology